Saying stuff about stuff.

 A pattern matching future

-Where I think Operatic gets interesting is in being able to pattern match against an Operatic::Result (in Ruby 2.7+) allowing you to think of it as a standardised tuple – an array of its success status and data – instead of an object with methods.
+Where I think Operatic gets interesting is in being able to pattern match against an Operatic::Result (in Ruby 2.7+) allowing you to think of it as a standardised tuple – an array of its result class and data – instead of an object with methods.

 class HellosController < ApplicationController